Matsuo3rd/bose-soundtouch-aux-keepalive/README.md

 ## Prerequisites

-* Bose SoundTouch speaker (this has been tested with a SoundTouch 10 but shall works with other models)
+* Bose SoundTouch speaker (this has been tested with a SoundTouch 10 and SoundTouch Wireless Link adapter. but shall works with other models)
 * Always-on Linux/Mac/Raspberry Pi computer which periodically executes a shell script (curl and xmllint are required)

 ## Installation